3pillarlabs/spring-data-simpledb/README.md

     @Query(value = "select * from `testDB.simpleDbUser`")
     List<String> customSelectAllWrongReturnType();

+####@Query annotation ####

+Query annotation may have the fallowing parameters:

+* value
+* select
+* where

+A query annotation can contain:

+ * only the value parameter
+ * a select parameter
+ * a where parameter
+ * a select and where parameter.

+Any other combinations are invalid.

+A query annotation with a value parameters must contain a valid simple db query.

+    @Query(value = "select * from `testDB.simpleDbUser`")

+A query with only a select parameter must contain a valid array of fields, and the domain name will be completed using the repository metadata.

+    @Query(select = {"sampleAttribute", "sampleList"})
+A query with only where parameter must contain a string containing a valid simpleDb where condition.
+This query will be generated as a "select * from 'domainName' " fallowed by given where condition.

+    @Query(where = "sampleAttribute<='3' or sampleName like '%test'")
+A query with select and where parameters must contain an array of fields for select parameter and a string representing a correct simpleDb condition for where parameter.

+    @Query(select = {"item_id"}, where = "item_id >= `3` and item_id <= `5`")
+The field representing the id of the entity will be replace in select and where clauses with itemName() before the query is executed.

 ### Paging ###
 We support pagination by extending the **PagingAndSortingRepository** which provides a `Page<T> findAll(Pagealbe pageable)` method.
 Otherwise, you can also define the findAll method in any repository.
 The following repository defines the findAll paged query: